-- While shopping, allow them to pick out the "best" apples, broccoli or whichever produce interests them.
+- While shopping, allow them to pick out their favorite apples, broccoli or whichever produce interests them.

 - As you walk the store aisles, encourage children to name the fruits and vegetables in the produce, canned food or frozen food aisle, or to say the colors of foods they know.

 - Find foods that are new to them; talk about their color, shape, size and feel.

 - Take advantage of food samples when you are at the store to taste-test new foods.

 - Use the experience to sharpen math skills.
 If oranges are four for a dollar, how much does it cost to buy six?

 Once children have explored all the produce, let them choose a vegetable or fruit to take home and try.
 Discuss how they would like it prepared.
 Younger children can bag up the produce, and older children can weigh it and calculate the cost.
 Challenge them to put one item of each color in the cart: white cauliflower, blue blueberries, orange carrots, green spinach, etc.

 Growing your own foods from seeds in your garden can be a rewarding experience.
 Perhaps start the seeds in paper cups on your windowsill.
 Kids enjoy eating foods they grow themselves — and it's a great science lesson!

 At home, as you take vegetables out of grocery bags, talk about on which part of the plant each one grows: leaf (cabbage, lettuce, greens), roots (carrot, potato), stalk (celery, asparagus), flower (broccoli, cauliflower, artichoke) and seed (peas, corn).
 Kids are more likely to try a food that they have a hand in choosing and preparing.
 Children love to help!
 Depending on their age and skill level, children can participate in various meal preparation tasks such as: